Skip to main content

 If you rent your home, travel frequently, or simply want a charger you can take anywhere, a portable EV charger is the smartest investment you can make.
 Unlike wall-mounted units that require permanent installation, portable chargers plug into standard 240V outlets and go wherever you do — your apartment complex, a campground, a relative’s garage, or an Airbnb with an RV hookup.

-We researched and compared over a dozen portable Level 2 chargers to find the 5 best portable EV chargers for 2026.
-Every pick on this list delivers real Level 2 speed (5–10x faster than the Level 1 trickle charger in your trunk), requires zero installation, and works with any J1772 EV sold in the U.S. Whether you need the best overall portable, a budget-friendly option, or a dual-voltage unit that handles both 120V and 240V, we have you covered.
+We researched and compared over a dozen portable Level 2 chargers to find the 7 best portable EV chargers for 2026.
+Every pick on this list delivers real Level 2 speed (5–10x faster than the Level 1 trickle charger in your trunk), requires zero installation, and works with any J1772 EV sold in the U.S. Whether you need the best overall portable, a budget-friendly option, a dual-voltage unit that handles both 120V and 240V, or maximum 40A power in a portable package, we have you covered.

 By CheapEVCharger Team